-To apply for jobs and postgraduate study you need a personal statement – it’s a chance for you to show that you have the right knowledge, skills, abilities and personal qualities.
+To apply for jobs and postgraduate study you need a personal statement – it’s a chance for you to show that you have the appropriate knowledge, skills, personal qualities and experience.

 Before you start